Financial Benchmarking Best Practices for Small Businesses

 Competitive Benchmarking

-Competitive and industrial or functional benchmarking are quite similar.
-The main difference between the two is that competitive benchmarking considers an operational comparison with your direct competitors.
-And as expected, this is the hardest type of benchmarking; especially in regard to research as legal technicalities have to be considered.
-With that said, it is also one of the types that results in major improvements in organizational productivity.
+Competitive and industrial or functional financial benchmarking are quite similar.
+The main difference between the two is that competitive benchmarking compares your operational performance with your direct competitors.
+As expected, this is the hardest type of financial benchmarking, especially in regard to research, as legal technicalities have to be considered.
+That said, it is also one of the types that results in major improvements in organizational productivity.

 Generic Benchmarking

-Lastly, generic benchmarking involves comparison with players in unrelated industries.
-Operations used by most industries such as warehousing are applicable in this type as they are used by a variety of industries.
-The biggest advantage of conducting generic benchmarking is that it provides an increase in access to information.
+Lastly, generic financial benchmarking involves comparison with players in unrelated industries.
+Operations used by most industries, such as warehousing, are applicable in this type as they are used by a variety of industries.
+The biggest advantage of conducting generic financial benchmarking is that it provides an increase in access to information.
 Since you don’t have to involve your direct competition, fewer legalities have to be considered.

-Learning what benchmarking is and all its types along with acclaiming its virtues are not enough.
-It’s up to the organization’s leaders to develop a well-thought-out, specialized, and organized plan to implement benchmarking.
-Like you would do to implement and enforce any other program, organizations need to establish it as a business process.
+Learning what financial benchmarking is and all its types, along with acclaiming its virtues, is not enough.
+It’s up to the organization’s leaders to develop a well-thought-out, specialized, and organized investment strategy to implement benchmarking.
+Like you would do to implement and enforce any other program, organizations need to establish it as a business practice.

 Some steps that can help you during your benchmarking efforts include: